MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 <!--/ADMXMapped-->

 This policy setting is applied when you turn on BitLocker and controls whether fixed data drives utilize Used Space Only encryption or Full encryption.
-Setting this policy also causes the BitLocker Setup Wizard to skip the encryption options page so no encryption selection displays to the user.
+Setting this policy also causes the BitLocker Setup Wizard to skip the encryption options page, so no encryption selection is displayed to the user.

-Changing the encryption type has no effect if the drive is already encrypted or if encryption is in progress.
+Changing the encryption type will have no effect if the drive is already encrypted or if encryption is in progress.
 Choose Full encryption to require that the entire drive be encrypted when BitLocker is turned on.
-Choose Used Space Only encryption to require that only the portion of the drive that is used to store data is encrypted when BitLocker is turned on.
+Choose Used Space Only encryption to require only a portion of the drive that is used to store data is encrypted when BitLocker is turned on.

 If you enable this policy setting, the encryption type that BitLocker uses to encrypt drives, and the encryption type option is not presented in the BitLocker Setup Wizard.